GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_form_settings_sanitize.md

 ## Description

-Gravity PDF does standard sanitisation of form fields but you might like to include your own special processing for any form PDF fields you add.
+Gravity PDF does standard sanitisation of form fields, but you might like to include your own special processing for any form PDF fields you add.

-You can also use the `gfpdf_form_settings_sanitize_$type` filter, where `$type` refers to the field type – checkbox, select, ect.
+You can also use the `gfpdf_form_settings_sanitize_$type` filter, where `$type` refers to the field type – checkbox, select, etc.

 ## Parameters